 Elderberry, Blueberry, Bilberry Reishi Syrup

 Start on the night of the new moon.
-Put 5 Tbsp of elderberries, and 3 Tbsp each of Bilberries and Blueberries, dried, into a 1 quart jar.
-Add 1/2 of a dried reishi mushroom.
+Put 5 Tbsp of dried elderberries, and 3 Tbsp each of dried Bilberries and Blueberries, and 1/2 of a Reishi mushroom, dried, into a clean saucepan, cover with filtered water with about 1″ of water over the top of the berries.
+Bring to a simmer and let this bubble slowly until liquid is reduced by at least half.
+Pour all of this into a 1 quart jar.
 Fill the jar to the shoulder with brandy and cap.
 Shake.
 Let sit for at least two weeks, shaking occasionally.
 Once the full moon shows it’s pretty face, you are ready to decant, though you can allow this to sit for as long as you want but shake it once in a while to let it know you love it.